hyprwm/hyprland-wiki/content/contributing-and-debugging/tests.md

 ### Hyprland's hyprtester

-A lot of hyprland's code cannot be unit tested, thus we have our own Hyprtester binary which runs hyprland and issues commands and expects results.
+A lot of Hyprland's code cannot be unit tested, thus we have our own Hyprtester binary which runs Hyprland and issues commands and expects results.

 #### Run all tests